 These slides solve the problem of being stuck halfway down a slide.
 The sliding surface is made up of rows of rollers rather than just a sheet of metal.

-Shorter ones can be found at the Junior Play area and the longer ones are at the playground’s Adventure Play section.
+Shorter ones can be found in the Junior Play area and the longer ones are at the playground’s Adventure Play section.

 There are two types of roller slides at the Adventure Play area – straight and curved ones.